Sohaibraza33/Sohaib/README.md

 ## Fun Facts

-- 😺 I love cats and have two of them.
+- 🦜 I love parrots and have two of them.
 - 🎮 In my free time, I enjoy playing video games and solving puzzles.
 - 🌱 I'm currently learning more about cloud computing and AI.